Confoederatio/Naissance/README.md

 **S2.
 (Capability, Backend)**
 - Group Masks (from old Naissance), applies to both naissance.Group/naissance.Layers
   - Active masks should display in a scrollable folder under the brush window
-- Fluid Node editor tied to Brush:
+- [x] Fluid Node editor tied to Brush:
-  - If node editing is true, geometries come directly from DrawTool when created
+  - [x] If node editing is true, geometries come directly from DrawTool when created
-  - If node editing is true, selected geometry has node editing automatically turned on
+  - [x] If node editing is true, selected geometry has node editing automatically turned on
-  - If node editing is false, rename brush editing (finish DrawTool if active, re-enable painting for selected geometries)
+  - [x] If node editing is false, re-enable brush editing (finish DrawTool if active, re-enable painting for selected geometries)
 - Upgrade Vercengen to 1.0:
   - ve.CodeMirror
     - Multitab option